Release Date: June 26, 2015

-Softerra Adaxes is an end-to-end solution for comprehensive Active Directory management.
+Adaxes is a solution for comprehensive Active Directory management and automation.
 The software facilitates the work of Active Directory administrators by automating their day-to-day activities and enabling them to manage multiple Active Directory domains in one administrative environment.

 The easy-to-use Web Interface allows any user with sufficient permissions to perform a wide variety of directory-related tasks via a standard web browser.
 Regular users can use the Web interface as a self-service portal to update their personal information (telephone numbers, home address, etc.), manage their passwords and search the directory.
 Help Desk technicians can employ the interface to perform basic administrative tasks, such as resetting user passwords, unlocking, enabling or disabling user accounts.
 Directory administrators or users with appropriate privileges can perform comprehensive management, analysis, and monitoring of the Active Directory environment.

 Adaxes 2015 is a cumulative update that, besides new features and enhancements, includes all previous updates that have been made available since the release of Adaxes 2014.1.

 The new version brings several major stability and performance improvements, as well as a range of important bug fixes.
 We've also introduced several automation enhancements and improved the mechanisms used to access Office 365

 This is a recommended update for customers using Adaxes 2014.1.
 All customers having a license for Adaxes 2014.1 can upgrade to Adaxes 2015 free of charge.